AI-ANK/C3-Voice-Assistant-UI/README.md

 ## Demo Features
 - **Voice Activation**: Just say "C3" to activate the assistant.
 - **General Queries**: Ask any question as you would with a standard LLM.
 - **Document-Based Responses (RAG)**: Get answers related to specific documents.
-Currently supports queries about Nvidia's FYE 2023 10K report.
+Current deployment supports queries about Nvidia's FYE 2023 10K report.
+You can choose to have multiple documents loaded as required.
 - **Accessibility Focused**: Ideal for users requiring voice-based interaction.
 - **Vercel Deployment**: Check out the production version on Vercel.